ENCCS/vasp-best-practices/content/fcc_Si_DOS.md

     cp ../../fcc_Si/3.9/CHGCAR .

-Now, edit INCAR (with e.g. `gedit`or use your favourite editor)
+Now, edit INCAR (with e.g. `vi`or use your favourite editor)

-    gedit INCAR
+    vi INCAR

 such that it looks like